The Benefits and Drawbacks of Hiring an In-House Bookkeeper

 The perspective and level of responsibility are often more closely aligned with those of a business owner.

-BONUS: If your outsourced bookkeeper also provides Financial Strategy services or Fractional CFO Consulting, this adds significantly more value than a typical employee.
-Having someone who can identify red flags and analyze your business to develop growth strategies offers advantages that far exceed those of a regular employee. (we offer this service)
+Bonus: If your outsourced bookkeeper also provides Financial Strategy services (we do), this adds significantly more value than a typical employee.
+Having someone who can identify red flags and analyze your business to develop growth strategies offers advantages that far exceed those of a regular employee.

 Having someone who can identify red flags and analyze your business to develop growth strategies offers advantages that far exceed those of a regular employee.

-If you would like help determining whether it makes more sense to hire someone in-house or out, we can help you.
+If you would like help determining whether it makes more sense to hire someone in-house or outsource, we can help you.

 Schedule a Free Consult, CONTACT US!